cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/moderation.rst

 Editing a case will generate a new warning log entry with the new details.
 The old entry will be edited with a clickable link that will bring you to the new edit.

-Please refer to :ref:`moderation` for more details about the individual parameters.
-Please also note that editing a case won't send a new DM to the target user, nor generate a new case ID.
+Please refer to :ref:`moderation` for more details about the individual parameters and their aliases.

 Examples
 ^^^^^^^^